Endometriosis Surgery in Thailand Your guide to cost, top specialists & hospitals

 Can Endometriosis Come Back After Surgery?

-Endometriosis can recur, with studies reporting rates of approximately 20 to 40 percent within five years.
-Excision offers lower recurrence than ablation.
-Hormonal therapy after surgery — such as continuous progesterone or GnRH analogues — can reduce this risk further, particularly if fertility is not an immediate priority.
+Endometriosis can recur over time after surgery.1,2 Excision offers lower recurrence than ablation.
+Hormonal therapy after surgery, such as continuous progesterone or GnRH analogues, can reduce this risk further, particularly if fertility is not an immediate priority.

 Planning Your Trip to Thailand for Endometriosis Surgery